en0/hdcode-presentation/tt-presentation.md

 ― Robert C. Martin, Clean Architecture

 Django, Spring, NHibernate, Entity Framework.
-These are all implementation details and should not affect how uses cases are created or how business rules are written.
+These are implementation details and should not affect how we create use cases or how to write business rules.

-__Indeed, even the database on which a system is built is an implementation detail.__
+__Indeed, even the database technology is an implementation detail.__

 ---